maarishkhan/Meliora/README.md

 # Meliora
-An ai planner Student Calender to help you set your life in order for the future,,,
+An ai to help refugees make the best of their situation...